sidlauskaslukas/barbot/README.md

 <img src="https://raw.githubusercontent.com/sidlauskaslukas/barbot/master/resources/barbot.jpg" alt="Barbot">

-Barbot is a cocktail mixing robot controlled with the hybrid mobile app via Bluetooth.
+Barbot is an open source Arduino cocktail mixing robot controlled with the hybrid mobile app via Bluetooth.
+You can check how it works [here](https://youtu.be/1JVnOlu0Daw).

 ## Getting started